 So pay close attention to any changes in your cat’s daily habits, including if they start drinking excessively.
 Some other signs you can watch out for include:

-• Changes in appetite, such as eating more or less than normal
+• Eating more or less than normal

-• Behavior changes including aggression
+• Behavior changes, including aggression

 • Diarrhea or other signs of illness